nathanhleung/fallback/www/docs/how-it-works.md

 }
 ```

-The return value from `handleRoute` will be a `HttpMessages.Response` struct that looks like this:
+The return value from `getGithub` will be passed to `handleRoute`.
+It will be an `HttpMessages.Response` struct that looks like this:

 ```solidity
 HttpMessages.Response {